Lazyjimpressions/ourvidz-worker/WORKER_API.md

 OurVidz operates with a dual-worker architecture:

-1. **SDXL Worker** - High-quality image generation with flexible quantities
+1. **SDXL Worker** - High-quality image generation with flexible quantities (1, 3, or 6 images)
-2. **WAN Worker** - Video generation and enhanced image processing
+2. **WAN Worker** - Video generation and enhanced image processing with comprehensive reference frame support

 Both workers use standardized callback parameters and comprehensive metadata management.